jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 make any reasonable adjournment thereof.

 \(d) Members of the Corporation with power to vote may vote either in person or in proxy, and shall each have one vote.
-No proxy which is dated more than six months before the meeting named therein shall be accepted, and no such proxy shall be valid after the final adjournment of such meeting.
+No proxy that is dated more than six months before the meeting named therein shall be accepted, and no such proxy shall be valid after the final adjournment of such meeting.